VeerOneGPT/galileo-glass-ui/docs/animations/physics/engine-api.md

 This document describes the lower-level API for interacting directly with the Galileo physics engine, introduced in version 1.0.8.
 This API complements the specialized interaction hooks (like `useGesturePhysics`) by providing direct control over physics bodies and simulation events.

+> **Note on Hook Names:** The physics engine hook is implemented as `useGalileoPhysicsEngine` and is also available via the alias `usePhysicsEngine`.
+Both names can be used interchangeably throughout your code.
+This documentation primarily uses the original name `useGalileoPhysicsEngine`, but you can substitute `usePhysicsEngine` in any example.

 **Note:** This API is intended for advanced use cases like custom game mechanics or complex physics visualizations.
 For common UI interactions, prefer using the specialized hooks.

 ## Import Options